The depth of a permutation: Coincidences of depth, length, and reflection length

 \section{Coincidences of depth, length, and reflection length}

-From Observation \ref{obs:1}, we have that reflection length gives a lower bound for depth, while length gives an upper bound for depth.
-In this section and the next, we will establish Theorem \ref{thm:extremes}, in which we characterize, in terms of pattern avoidance, those permutations for which $\dep(w) = \ell(w)$ and those for which $\dep(w)=\ell'(w)$.
+In this section and the next, we will establish Theorem \ref{thm:extremes}, in which we characterize, in terms of pattern avoidance, those permutations for which $\dep(w) = \ell_S(w)$ and those for which $\dep(w)=\ell_T(w)$.
+The results we prove here were stated by Diaconis and Graham \cite[Remarks 3 and 4]{DG}, though they omitted proofs.
+Further, while they enumerated the $\dep(w) = \ell_T(w)$ case, they did not provide a characterization.

 First, recall the notion of pattern avoidance.
 Let $w \in \mf{S}_n$ and $p \in \mf{S}_k$, where $n \ge k$.
 We say that $w$ \emph{contains} a $p$-pattern if there exist indices $\{i_1 < \cdots < i_k\}$ such that $w(i_1)\cdots w(i_k)$ is in the same relative order as $p(1)\cdots p(k)$.
 Otherwise, we say that $w$ \emph{avoids} $p$, or is \emph{$p$-avoiding}.
 For example, the permutation $3241576$ contains the pattern $1234$ (in positions $\{1,3,5,6\}$, for example), and avoids the pattern $4321$.